Last reviewed 3 March 2021

 those who live with others and one person has symptoms should self-isolate as a household for 14 days from the day when the first person in the house became ill (if anyone else in the household starts displaying symptoms, they need to stay at home for 10 days from when the symptom appeared, regardless of what day they are on in the original 14-day isolation period)

-those who have been in contact of a person who has had a positive test result must self-isolate at home for 10 days from the date of their last contact
+those who have been in contact with a person who has had a positive test result must self-isolate at home for 10 days from the date of their last contact

 People who are contacted by NHS Test and Trace must follow isolation guidance provided by contact tracers.